It is widely known that the Romans were the ones who actually

 Philo.
 Translated by F.H.
 Colson, G.H.
 Whitaker, and Ralph Marcus.
 10 vols.
 The Loeb Classical Library, 1929-1953.

 Dio Cassius, Roman History.
 Translated by Earnest Cary.
 9 vols.
 The Loeb Classical Library, 1914-1927.

 Eusebius, The Ecclesiastical History.
 Translated by Kirsopp Lake and J.E.L.
 Oulton.
 The Loeb Classical Library, 1926-1932.

 F.F.
 Bruce, New Testament History (Copyright©1969 by F.F.
 Bruce.
 Anchor Books, Doubelday, 1972).
 Chapter 3, section 2, pages 34-38 on the governorship of Judea by Pontius Pilate and chapter 15 on the Trial of Jesus; especially pages 199-202.

 Fiction may satisfy the thirst of the curious masses,

 but I'd rather have a concentrated dose of truth any day!

-You may reach the Editor/Author by using this: Online reply form.
+You may reach the Editor/Author at this: Email Address.